5 Tips for Maintaining Digital Safety When Offshoring in the Philippines

 4. Regularly Back Up Your Data

-A study by Code42 found that data loss due to insider incidents cost businesses about $15 million on average, making regular data backups essential in protecting assets when offshoring in the Philippines.
+A study by Code42 found that data loss due to insider incidents cost businesses about $15 million on average, making regular data backups essential.

 5. Train Your Team

-One of the most effective security measures is having an educated in-house team and offshore staff that employs cyber security best practices and is aware of the latest cyber threats.
+One of the most effective security measures is having an educated in-house team and offshore staff that employs cybersecurity best practices.

 Protect Your Business by Offshoring with EVES